jim-schwoebel/pylicense/README.md

 ## What licenses are supported

 Currently, we support these licenses with the code base as a default.
+We plan on updating the library to include more licenses into the future.
+If you have any recommendations to add, let us know!

 ### Commercial licenses
 * [Trade secret]()